genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

     <figcaption>Data versioning allows you to track the changes performed on the metadata.
 You can restore a previous version or go back to the current version</figcaption>
     </figure>

+!!! note "Metadata Versioning"
+    Learn more about metadata versioning and definitions, by exploring the section [Metadata Versioning](../doc-odm-user-guide/versioning.md)

 ## Upload Libraries and Preparations

 ### Add Libraries and Preparations